 Grace Church Adult Choir

-Under the direction of Mark Cleveland, this choir of men and women is an integral part of Sunday morning worship at 10:30 (mid-September through mid-June), leading the singing of hymns and liturgical music as well as performing an offertory anthem.
+Under the direction of Mark Cleveland, this choir of men and women is an integral part of Sunday morning worship, leading the singing of hymns and liturgical music as well as performing an offertory anthem.
 They are also present at all major feasts which fall during the week, such as Ash Wednesday; and they sing Evensong typically 2-3 times a year.
-They rehearse from 7:30-9:00 p.m. on Thursdays and again 45 minutes before Sunday worship.
+They rehearse from 7:30-9:00pm on Thursday’s and again 45 minutes before Sunday worship.

 New singers are always welcome!
-You can reach Mark through the church office or just show up at choir practice!
+You can reach Mark through the Parish Office or just show up at choir practice!

 Music’s on the Menu